Jirka-Mayer/doc-marker/docs/app-file.md

 The `_uuid` is a unique identifier of the file to detect duplicates.
 It's a UUID v4 value.
 The `_writtenAt` is an ISO 8601 UTC time, when the file was last modified (written).
 This is to resolve UUID collisions.

 The `_form` field is the ID of the form used in the file, `_reportDelta` is the quill delta with the content of the text report and `_formData` is the JSON data filled out in the form.

+The field `_reportText` stores the plain text of the report and the field `_highlights` stores the list of highlighted regions by field.
+These can be computed from the report delta, but are stored in plain format for easier file processing by external applications.

 ### Highlights and anonymizations